Skip to main content

 When will services be inspected?

 4.11.
 The 2010 Measure allows us to inspect regulated services at any time and on any day.
-The frequency of inspection for different service types is set out in section 6.
+The frequency of inspections is set out in section 6.

 4.12.
-With the exception of scheduled joint inspections with Estyn (see paragraph 5.8), all our inspections are unannounced.
-However, for some providers we may give a short period of notice where it is appropriate to do so, for example, for child minding and open access play services, we will usually contact the provider the week before we intend to inspect to check the operating times and the child minder’s availability
+Apart from our scheduled joint inspections with Estyn (see paragraph 5.8), all our inspections are unannounced.
+However, for some providers of open access play settings and childminders we may contact them the week before we intend to inspect to check the operating times and the child minder’s availability.

 Focus of inspection